mindfulness-at-the-computer/mindfulness-at-the-computer/docs/platform-differences.md

 ### 64 and 32 bit Linux-based systems

 Application binaries must be built on the same bit-numbered system as the OS where they will run.
 This may be because of glibc

+### Virtual desktop and multiple desktops, etc

+First some definitions:
+* Multiple desktops: A computer with more than one graphics card (or a graphics card with several physical outputs) can have multiple desktops
+  * Virtual desktop: A computer with multiple desktops (see above) and where the user has chosen to set up the system so that it seems like everything is on one long desktop
+* (unknown what word to use): A computer where the OS provides several different desktops that the user can switch between (on LXDE called the "desktop pager").
+Please note that this isn't called "virtual desktops" even though this would be natural

+Multiple desktops and virtual desktops are covered here: http://doc.qt.io/qt-5/qdesktopwidget.html